apache/openwhisk/docs/rest_api.md

 ### Triggers with Feed Actions

 There are special triggers that can be created using a feed action.
 The feed action it's an action that helps with the configuration of a feed provider that will be in charge of firing the trigger whenever there is an event for the trigger.
-Learn more how these feed providers in the [feeds.md] documentation.
+Learn more about these feed providers in the [feeds.md] documentation.

 Some of the available triggers that leverage a feed action are periodic/alarms, Slack, Github, Cloudant/Couchdb, and messageHub/Kafka.
 You also can create your own feed action and feed provider.